mastercomfig/mastercomfig/docs/customization/custom_configs.md

 You can run them manually in your class config if you play a subclass, like Demoknight (`net_hitscan`) or Huntsman (`net_projectiles`).

-You can also re-alias them to use your own network settings.
+You can also re-alias them to use entirely custom network settings.

 * `net_projectiles`: Alias for network settings on projectile classes (Soldier, Pyro, Demoman, Medic) (`snapshot_buffer_low`).
 * `net_hitscan`: Alias for network settings on hitscan classes (Scout, Heavy, Engineer, Sniper) (`snapshot_buffer_safe`).